 These are courses which are additional and aspirational courses that go beyond the GP curriculum e.g., to aid the development of further interests.
-Approval for these courses would be restricted to trainees making satisfactory progress and usually approaching the end of training.
+Approval for these courses would be restricted to RDs making satisfactory progress and usually approaching the end of training.
+Where the course is practical such as dermoscopy, minor surgery or join injections you may be asked if you can put those skills into practice on completion of the course.
+These skills will degrade quickly if not and the course may be declined.